BayAreaMetro/baus_docs2/docs/pba40/scenarios_def_pba40.md

 ## Scenario 3

+* TODO: more emp in big 3, more housing in oakland
 * [zoning_mods_th](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/zoning_mods_th.csv) upzones areas with high transit access (with an emphasis on the Big 3 and their neighbors) and tightens UGBs to city boundaries
 * keeps existing 2010 jurisdictional development caps except drops SF office cap
 * second units allowed in Big 3 cities